vself-project/vself-dao/README.md

 - `start_event(event_data: EventData, collection_settings: CollectionSettings)` runs new event with _event_data_ and _collection_settings_ and returns id of created event.

 - `checkin(event_id: u32, username: String, request: String)` checks if the `request` contains _qr_prefix_ as a substring and starts with it. specified in one of the quests of the event with _event_id_.
-In case of success the contract mints SBT specified in the quest to the NEAR account _username_ owner;
+In case of success the contract mints NFT specified in the quest to the NEAR account _username_ owner;

 - `stop_event(event_id: u32)` sets event with _event_id_ as inactive disallowing checkins;